MarianFigula/MarianFigula/README.md

 - 👋 Hi, I’m @MarianFigula
 - 👀 I’m interested in programming and many many sports
-- 🌱 Currently learning C++ and JavaScript
+- 🌱 Currently learning Java and JavaScript
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me -> majofigulam3@gmail.com